-Small businesses, however, must be extra vigilant about fraud, Hetherington says.
+Small businesses, however, must be extra vigilant about fraud, Hetherington said.

-Hetherington offers the following tips to small businesses looking to prevent fraud right from the hiring process:
+Hetherington offered the following tips to small businesses looking to prevent fraud right from the hiring process:

-- Small companies seldom bother with a background check on new employees, potentially inviting hackers, predators and even convicted felons into the organization.
+Small companies seldom bother with a background check on new employees, potentially inviting hackers, predators and even convicted felons into the organization.
 Conduct a thorough background check that goes back over the past seven years on all employees before hiring to see if there is a criminal history.
 [Looking for the best background check services?
 Check out our best picks.]

-- With a signed release, check new employees' credit reports for any fiscal irresponsibility – especially if they'll be working in any kind of financial role.
+With a signed release, check new employees' credit reports for any fiscal irresponsibility – especially if they'll be working in any kind of financial role.
 During an economic crisis, it's OK to have some financial stresses, but you wouldn't want your comptroller to be filing for bankruptcy.